 How Different is the High from Smoking Cannabis Compared to Dabbing?

 First-time cannabis users and social users do not reach for potency.
-Most of them are happy with a light to moderate high.
-Moreover, they are inclined to like the convenience of smoking rather than the expense and process of dapping.
+Most of them are happy with a light-to-moderate-high level.
+Moreover, they prefer the convenience of smoking to the cost and process of dapping.
 Early users do not focus on the respective differences between smoking and dabbing highs.

 Veteran users and those wishing to increase their experience are.
-Regular cannabis use will have you wanting for higher potency.
-Regular use increases your tolerance, so you may want a way to switch strains or assess your intake process.
+Regular cannabis use will have you wanting higher potency.
+Regular use improves tolerance, so you may want a way to switch strains or assess your intake.

 Getting value from weed —